rubenschagas/protractorFrontEndAutomatedTests/README.md

 ```

 This step install and update all project dependencies.

+Note: from time to time, it may be necessary to update the web-driver version in the package.json file.

 The following steps are required to configure the eslint and prettier libraries.